Krasko25/Obsidian-Sync/Archive/D_Other Sources.md

 Yesterday we have  _??? (to move soldiers or equipment to a place where they can be used when they are needed)_  on the moon.

-Yesterday we had {{deploy}} (to move soldiers or equipment to a place where they can be used when they are needed) on the moon. <!--SR:!2024-02-04,3,301-->
+Yesterday we had {{deploied}} (to move soldiers or equipment to a place where they can be used when they are needed) on the moon. <!--SR:!2024-02-18,10,301-->

 You mustn't {{reveal}} (to make known or show something that is surprising or that was previously secret) government secrets. <!--SR:!2024-02-11,19,324-->